“Get Up to Speed with WolfSSL in 2023: Join Our Webinar Series”

 • Currently pursuing a Bachelor’s or higher degree in Computer Science, Computer Engineering, or a related technical field.

-• Experience and familiarity with C programming
+• Experience and proficiency with C programming

-• Experience and familiarity with git/GitHub
+• Experience and proficiency with git/GitHub

 Location

-The 2024 internship will be held at wolfSSL’s Bozeman, MT office.
+The 2025 internship will be held at wolfSSL’s Bozeman, MT office.

 About the Job

-Interns who participate in this program gain valuable knowledge in the SSL/TLS and security industry as well as C programming experience on Linux and embedded systems.
-Throughout the summer, interns play a role in improving wolfSSL products – working on testing, documentation, examples, porting, marketing, and interacting with our community.
+Interns who participate in this program gain valuable knowledge in SSL/TLS and the security industry as well as C programming experience on Linux and embedded systems.
+Throughout the summer, interns play a role in improving wolfSSL products – working on testing, documentation, examples, porting, marketing, and interacting with the wolfSSL community.

-This program is a great opportunity to be part of the Open Source community, learn how real-world software is created and maintained, gain work experience in the field of Computer Science, and work towards a potential career with the wolfSSL team.
+This program is a great opportunity to be part of a Open Source project, learn how real-world software is created and maintained, gain work experience in the field of Computer Science, and work towards a potential career with the wolfSSL team.

 Apply Today!